elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 ### Release notes

 - Configuration for the certificate issuers has been changed and requires running the [migration script](migration/v0.6.x-v0.7.x/migrate-issuer-config.sh).
+- Configuration for harbor has been changed and requires running init and apply again.

 ### Added

+- Configurable persistence size in Harbor
 - Support for providing certificate issuer manifests to override default issuers.
 - Configurable extra role mappings in Elasticsearch
 - Added falco exporter to workload cluster